2009 Ride: Michael Waltrip Racing No. 55 Toyota

 Low Point: It’s hard to say exactly when the realization set in with Waltrip that 2009 was nothing more than another disappointment for the Owensboro, Ky. native.
 Following that surprising start, over the next 11 races he only recorded one finishing position better than 21st (a 13th in race No. 6 at Martinsville) and steadily slipped 25 positions in the rankings to 32nd in both driver and owner points.
 By the end of that slump, Waltrip’s hopes of a good year had faded, as the realization set in he’d spend the rest of his final full-time season just fighting to keep his Top-35 status in owner points.

 Summary: Unfortunately for Waltrip, the statistics speaks for themselves as his full-time Sprint Cup career ended with a whimper, not a bang.
 Indeed, it is impossible to put a positive slant to the 2009 season for the 46-year-old veteran.
 Neither the driver nor his team showed any year-to-year progress, despite the notable progression of teammate David Reutimann and MWR’s “satellite car” manned by Marcos Ambrose.
-The truth is, for Waltrip 2009 was a step backward over 2008, when he and his then-second year crew scored a top-five finish and two top 10s en route to a respectable 29th-place run in the overall standings.
+The truth is, for Waltrip 2009 was a step backward over 2008, when he and his then-second year crew scored a top five and two top 10s en route to a respectable 29th-place run in the overall standings.

 In contrast, as this year went on – especially after announcing his pending semi-retirement in midsummer – Waltrip and his No. 55 Toyota transformed into little more than a “field filler.”
 Only 10 times in 34 starts did Waltrip finish on the lead lap, and another 10 times he finished more than two laps behind the leaders.
 He also collected six DNFs, with three due to engine failure while the other three came as a result of heavy damage from collisions.
 Waltrip often times seemed to be a fish out of water, unable to control his racecar while frequently scraping walls and spinning out.